-Within the tab "Basis" select the main component and the phase in which the reaction takes place.
+Within the tab "Basis" select the main component and the reaction's phase.

-Once we've entered all the reactions, add the thermodynamic package by selecting the "Add to FP".
+Once we've entered all the reactions, add the thermodynamic package by selecting "Add to FP".

 After completing all the above steps, we can enter the simulation by pressing "Enter Simulation Environment".